December 13, 2018

 Buying a live tree from a local tree farm or stand, also supports local businesses, and in turn, the community.

 TIP: If you’re planning to go with a live tree, remember to recycle it when the season ends.
 You can mulch the tree or process it into firewood.
-Penn Waste will collect live trees from Lancaster Township residents January 9-12.
-For more information about tree recycling in Lancaster County click here.
+There are some suggested Christmas Tree Drop-Offs in Lancaster County, and many municipalities offer curbside collection.
+For more information, click here.